Do you enjoy spending time with your Newborn but don’t know if your baby is hitting all the milestones?

 - Head Control

-Most babies have enough muscle strength in their necks to hold their head up for short periods during tummy time.
+Most babies have enough muscle strength in their necks to hold their heads up for short periods during tummy time.

 - Grasping & Unclasping

 All babies are born with a grasping reflex, the only problem, they don’t know how to let go of things right from the beginning.
 So make sure to keep an elastic around for your hair.
 However, around that time they may start to unclasp their fists more often.